 - Extra virgin olive oil

-Cut the stem off from the Kamo eggplant, then cut in half crosswise (using one half for this recipe).
-Cut the halved eggplant into 8 equal spears.
+Cut the stem off from the Kamo eggplant, then cut in half crosswise.
+Cut the halved eggplant into 8 equal spears (only half of the eggplant will be used for this recipe).
 Blanch the tomato briefly in boiling water and peel the skin.
 Remove the stem and seeds, then dice into 5 mm cubes.

-Preheat a frying-pan with 2-3 tbsp of olive oil on high heat.
-Line the eggplant pieces on the frying-pan.
+Preheat a frying pan with 2-3 tbsp of olive oil on high heat.
+Line the eggplant pieces on the frying pan.
 Once cooked on one side, flip them over, then turn the heat down to medium and cook both sides well until browned.
 Check the softness with a wooden spatula.
-If it's still firm, turn the heat down to low and keep cooking until the eggplant is soften.
-Season with salt and pepper to taste, and remove from the frying-pan.
+If it's still firm, turn the heat down to low and keep cooking until the eggplant is soft.
+Season with salt and pepper to taste, then remove from the frying pan.

 Add in the diced tomato and stir-fry for about 1 min to let the flavors meld.
 Add the granulated sugar and balsamic vinegar and briefly mix.
 Add the capers and olives, then remove from heat.

-Add the eggplant pieces, and use salt and pepper to adjust the flavor as needed.
+Add the eggplant pieces, and adjust the flavor as needed with salt and pepper.
 Transfer the cooked vegetables into a bowl and cover with plastic wrap.
 Let cool in the refrigerator until immediately before eating.

 Boil the somen noodles according to the instructions on the package, transfer to a strainer, and rinse under cold water to remove any sliminess.
 Drain excess water, then place on a plate.

 Tear the basil leaves and add to the cooled vegetables, and arrange the mixture on top of the somen noodles.